h2oai/nitro/docs/editing.md

 ## Selecting nested boxes

-Set `location=` to space-separated names to select nested items.
+Set `at=` to space-separated names to select nested items.

 - `foo` refers to the box named `foo`.
 - `foo bar` refers to the box named `bar` inside the box named `foo`.